orouskhani/Medical-Images-Analysis/README.md

-# Pre & Post-processing of 3D medical images
+# Pre & Post-processing of 3D medical images (3D MRA)
 In this repository, we are presenting different codes for analyzing 3D medical images in pre and post-processing.

 Please use the follwoing code: </br>